mostafatouny/awesome-theoretical-computer-science/README.md

 ##### Popular Science
 - [Papadimitriou.
 Turing: A Novel About Computation](https://mitpress.mit.edu/books/turing-novel-about-computation)
 - [Petzold.
 The Annotated Turing: A Guided Tour Through Alan Turing's Historic Paper on Computability and the Turing Machine](http://www.charlespetzold.com/AnnotatedTuring/)
+##### Advanced
+- Soare.
+Recursively Enumerable Sets and Degree
+- Odifreddi.
+Classical Recursion Theory: The Theory of Functions and Sets of Natural Numbers